Wang Yang (politician): Early life and career

+Wang would rise to become the chairman of Anhui's Economic Planning Commission and the provincial Governor's assistant in 1992.
+Wang was appointed as the Executive Vice Governor of Anhui in 1993, serving in the position until 1999, concurrently serving as the CCP deputy secretary of Anhui from 1998 to 1999.
+He also received a master's in management science from the University of Science and Technology of China in Hefei via part-time studies between 1993 and 1995.

+He was transferred to the central government in 1999, where he served as the deputy head of the State Development Planning Commission until 2003.
+He also twice pursued provincial and ministerial-level leaders' short-term study programs at the Central Party School in 1997 and 2001.
+He worked as a deputy secretary general of the State Council between 2003 and 2005, in charge of the day-to-day administrative work of the General Office of the State Council.

-Chongqing
+Chongqing (2005–2007)

 Wang served as the Party Committee Secretary in Chongqing, a western interior municipality, from 2005 to 2007.
 Wang's track record in Chongqing earned him national attention, for his work of bringing a geographically remote and relatively underdeveloped region onto the international scene.
 In Chongqing, Wang won praise for handling a sensitive urban demolition case.
 He was also the pioneer of media reforms in the municipality.
 Since 1 January 2007, Chongqing media no longer gave priority to the activities of the city's municipal leaders in daily news broadcasts, instead focusing on stories about ordinary people, which resulted in an increase of coverage about agriculture, rural life and rural migrant workers.

 In 2007, Wang was succeeded as Chongqing party secretary by Bo Xilai.
 After taking Wang's place, Bo orchestrated a sweeping campaign against alleged local gangsters.
 Political observers noted that Bo's "crime"-fighting efforts were implicitly critical of Wang Yang, since Wang may now be criticized for tolerating the "mafia"-related corruption of the police and judiciary of Chongqing, and for tolerating organized crime in general.
 Bo Xilai was subsequently arrested for a variety of charges and sentenced to life imprisonment, and official evaluation of his "crime"-fighting campaign recognizes that it encompassed gross violations of civil rights, with almost 1,000 people sent to labor camps, and served to a large extent as a tool for Bo Xilai to consolidate power and take over economic resources.